LanchJL/IMEC-ZSDE/README.md

 $ cd run/
 $ sh DKI_training.sh
 ```
-Please pay attention to modifying the data set path and training data set selection.
+Please pay attention to several main settings here:
+* dataset        %the source dataset for training (cityscapes or gta5)
+* data_root        %root to your dataset
+* DKI_save_dir        %Dir used to store DKI weights
+* target_domain        %The domain IMEC wants to extend

+All prompt words are stored in Prompts/, and you can replace them with your own prompt words by modifying the corresponding files.

   ## ELP&SPC
   ```